Brian P. Monahan

 Monahan is also a medical educator at the Uniformed Services University (USU) Department of Medicine where he has been selected Outstanding Teacher of the Year multiple times.
 He became assistant professor of medicine at USU in 1991 and was promoted to associate professor in 1999 and professor of medicine and pathology in 2006.
 He was named the Outstanding Teacher of the Year of The National Cancer Institute in 2000.

+Monahan was praised for his approach to advising members of Congress about COVID-19.

 Education

 Monahan received his B.S. summa cum laude from Fairfield University and M.D. magna cum laude from the Georgetown University School of Medicine.
 He trained in internal medicine and later hematology and medical oncology (HMO) at National Naval Medical Center (NNMC).
 He is certified by the American Board of Internal Medicine in internal medicine, hematology and medical oncology.